Jacksonalcazar/Prediction-of-FLT3-Inhibitory-Activity/README.md

 ### Similarity and Reliability Categorization

-The similarity data is merged with the `results` DataFrame based on the compound `ID`.
 The similarity percentage is then used to categorize the reliability of the predictions:

 - **High Reliability**: Compounds with a similarity score of 80% or higher.
 - **Medium Reliability**: Compounds with a similarity score between 65% and 79%.